 You can easily spend way too much money on food and drink.
 On days out you can make your own picnic rather than relying on food outlets.
 Not only will this save you money but you can tailor the picnic to your family’s food preferences and cater for any allergies and special diets.
 If you do go to a restaurant lunchtime eating tends to be cheaper and look out for the menu del día.
 As for drinks try the local wine and draught beer or cerveza de barril is cheaper than bottled beer.
 Ask for tap water rather than laying out for expensive mineral water.
 If you see servicio incluido on a bill, you do not need to leave a tip.

 Walking is free and often results in you finding hidden gems as you go off the beaten track including cheaper cafes, restaurants and bars.
 If walking is too much for you or family members, ensure you look into travel passes.
 Check out any special provision for older people, younger people, disabled people and students.

 Other places where savings can be made include car hire and fuel costs, banking and the use of technology.
-It’s back to doing that Internet research before you go.
+It’s back to doing that Internet research and making use of sites like StressFreeCarRental.com to help you find and book the best rates before you go.
 Finally ensure you take out travel insurance and get your free European Health Insurance Card.